Add a personal touch

-Much more recently, white dresses have been more commonly disregarded in favour for something more colourful in Western countries.
+Much more recently, white dresses have been more commonly disregarded in favour of something more colourful in Western countries.
 Outside of these countries, brides will commonly wear their national dress.
-In Asian cultures white dresses are extremely uncommon for weddings, as white is the colour of mourning and death.
-Red, the colour of vibrancy and health is favoured, and is often associated with brides.
+In Asian cultures, white dresses are extremely uncommon for weddings, as white is the colour of mourning and death.
+Red, the colour of vibrancy and health is favoured and is often associated with brides.
 Whatever colour is chosen, bridal garments are usually highly decorated, often using embroidery or beading.

 Something Old, Something New...

 ...something borrowed, something blue (and a silver sixpence in her shoe).
 A rhyme that nearly everyone is familiar with, although more often than not the final lines are omitted - this could be because of the lack of a sixpence in modern currency.
 These somethings were all to symbolise something different, and it's said that if a bride wears these at her wedding, she will receive good luck in those specific areas.
 The something old was for protection for a baby to come.
 Blue was a sign of fidelity, and that is what the something blue would symbolise.
 The borrowed item should be from another happy bride, to provide good luck in the bride's marriage.
 The sixpence was slipped into the show by the father of the bride, to signify good luck and to wish prosperity in the marriage.
 Over time the items have taken on different meanings, yet the symbolism is still regarded just as highly by a bride on her special day.
 Something old is often said to mean continuity, with the something new portraying optimism for the future.
 Something borrowed and something blue still retain a lot of their roots, symbolising borrowed happiness and fidelity, respectively.